johnlpage/MongoSyphon/README.md

 Which is also valid.

 We can also embed an object from a sub-section by calling the subsection but _not including the square brackets_ this causes the subsection to be evaluated _only for the first matching value_.
 In our pets example we may do this for a lookup table like the pet's species like so.
-This shoudl only be used normally where you *know* there is only a single matching value.
+This should only be used normally where you *know* there is only a single matching value.

 ```